CharbelJ/blog/README.md

 #### Setup:

-1. Open a new instance of the terminal, navigate to the root directory of the project and execute the following command:
+1. Open a new instance of the terminal, navigate to the root directory of the project and execute the following command to bring all the containers up.
     ```
     $ docker-compose up -d
     ```
     The command will take a while to run, since it will download/build the images for the first time.
     After the images are ready, it will start the containers.
     The next time you run this command it will be way faster to execute.

+    *note: any change you make to the Dockerfile or any other file that the Dockerfile uses (excluding docker-compose.yaml) you will need to build the images again for the changes to take effect by using the following command.*
+    ```
+    $ docker-compose build && docker-compose up -d
+    ```

-2. When all containers are up and running, enter the app container by executing the following command
+2. When all containers are up and running, enter the app container by executing the following command.
     ```
     $ docker-compose exec blog_app bash
     ```